ocidique/jpcom/README.md

-# Default starter for Gridsome
+# Personal Website Made With Gridsome

-This is the project you get when you run `gridsome create new-project`.

 ### 1. Install Gridsome CLI tool if you don't have